-The Connect Program, designed for special populations, provides textbook loans, childcare funding assistance, and toolkit vouchers to qualified students.
+The Connect Program, designed for special populations, provides textbook loans, childcare funding assistance, toolkit vouchers, and certification exam vouchers to qualified students.
 To be considered for this program, a student must have a declared workforce education major.
 Special population categories include the following:

-- " Students with disabilities; - " Students training for a non-traditional major for their gender; - " Students who are economically disadvantaged. - " Students with limited English proficiency.
+- " Students with disabilities

+- " Students training for a non-traditional major for their gender

+- " Students with limited English proficiency

+- " Students who are:

+- economically disadvantaged;

+- > single parents;

+- > homeless;

+- aged out of foster care; or

+- out of workforce